ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 - Named sponsor of refreshments during the event e.g. Pop-up coffee
 - Named sponsor of after-event drinks and nibbles
 - Named sponsor of an event photographer
-- Named supportor of childcare support, travel support, improved inclusivity
+- Named supporter of childcare support, travel support, improved inclusivity
 - Other suggestions welcome!